 Work schedules are one of the most important influences on work-life balance.
 Many nurses elect to work three 12-hour shifts a week to try to tip the work-life balance scales, thinking that four days off will allow them to make the most of their personal time.
 A four-day weekend is appealing, but it’s important to consider how exhausting this schedule can be.
 After a 12-, 14-, or even 16-hour workday followed by a long commute home, many nurses can barely muster the energy to eat a meal, let alone make time for personal commitments.
 A four-day weekend might very well allow for more personal time, but if a nurse is spending that time recovering, it might not be worth it.

 Night shifts, especially rotating shifts, are particularly detrimental to nurse work-life balance.
 Nurses working overnight shifts can experience disrupted circadian rhythms, leading to insomnia, illnesses, and accidents.
 They can also experience psychological issues as a result of being isolated from their loved ones.
 If you’re having trouble finding your work-life balance, speaking with your supervisor regarding your schedule and personal needs may help.

 Develop Your Support System

-Learn more about UT Permian Basin’s online RN to BS in Nursing program.
+Learn more about UT Permian Basin’s online RN to BSN program.